philipross/philipross.github.io/_posts/2025-05-30-Combining-Jamf's-Setup-Manager-and-macOS-Onboarding-for-a-rich-user-experience.md

 - Scripts that set configurations within the user space, including dock configuration, wallpaper, post enrolment user input, and more.

-Here's how macOS Onboarding looks like in action:
+Here's how macOS Onboarding looks in action:
 ![Jamf macOS Onboarding running 4 items](/assets/img/postImages/2025-05-30/build-macOSOnboarding-full.png)

 In the image above, you can see that Finder is active, and there's a Dock process running, indicating that macOS Onboarding is running within an active user session.